 - S. Activities of a federally recognized Native American (Indian) tribal government within trust lands or within "Indian country" are not subject to local zoning.
 (Tribal zoning, if any, does have jurisdiction.)42 - T. Public Schools under the jurisdiction of the Michigan superintendent of public instruction are not subject to local zoning.43 - U. Certain public colleges and universities are not subject to local zoning.44 - V. A municipality that adopts a zoning ordinance need not follow its own ordinance.45 The court case establishing this preemption is specifically interpreting the City and Village Zoning Act, but the language the court used suggests this concept might also apply to a township or county.
-This preemption is only for a government's own zoning ordinance.
-A city, township, and village government must comply with another government's zoning ordinance.46 - W. County buildings owned and built/located by a county board of commissioners is not subject to zoning47 in so much as the county has the power to determine "the site of, remove, or to designate a new site for a county building," and to erect "the necessary buildings for jails, clerks' offices, and other county buildings...."48 A county's power under the CCA "is limited to the siting of county buildings."
-The court case establishing this preemption involved a county building and township zoning, but the language used by the court suggests the county is exempt from city and village zoning as well.
+The Michigan Zoning Enabling Act does not directly address the question.
+The courts have also recognized that a local government may expressly exempt certain government projects or functions from its zoning ordinance by writing the exemptions into the zoning ordinance.
+46 The Michigan Court of Appeals has differentiated between governmental function and proprietary function.
+So long as the municipality "...is in pursuance of a governmental function, it would be exempt from the strictures of the ordinance."47 This exemption is only for a government's own zoning ordinance.
+48